 Discussion plays a pivotal role in reinforcing reading skills.
 It encourages children to think critically about what they’ve read and express their thoughts clearly.

 Classroom settings can facilitate this through group debates, book clubs, or peer discussions.
-Teachers can pose open-ended questions that inspire deeper exploration of themes and messages in the text.
+Teachers can pose open-ended questions that inspire deeper exploration of the text’s themes and messages.

 Likewise, parents can engage their children in casual conversations about their reading, thus reinforcing their understanding and retention of the material.